greerviau/openvoiceassistant-hub/README.md

 # Skills
 Skills are available out of the box, no programming required, simply import them from the frontend UI and configure them appropriatley.

-Check out a [list of all the skills]: https://github.com/greerviau/openvoiceassistant-hub/blob/develop/backend/skills/README.md openvoiceassistant has to offer!
+Check out a [list of all the skills](https://github.com/greerviau/openvoiceassistant-hub/blob/develop/backend/skills/README.md) openvoiceassistant has to offer!

 If you want to write your own skills, follow the documentation in ```backend/skills/README.md``` for a guideline.